 Provision No. Heading and / or Sub- Heading Rationale for change board must take such decision at a meeting and not as a written decision; the trustee being removed has a right to be heard.
 The office of Chair can only be filled by an Elected Trustee (and therefore must be a WI Member).
 117 Other officers can be filled by an Elected or a Co-opted Trustee and therefore may or may not be a WI Member.
 Officers The Board Terms of Reference will set out the timings and terms for the appointment of officers and it is intended that this will be dealt with at the last board meeting before the Annual Meeting so that all the continuing trustees can take part in the decision and it can be announced at the Annual Meeting.
-123 Proceedings of the Board The minimum number of board meetings has been deleted as there is no requirement to specify this in a charity's governing document. of Trustees There were saving provisions across the Articles which preserve the validity of a decision even if it is later discovered that 141 and 142 accidentally (a) a Trustee or committee member was not properly appointed or (b) there are other procedural defects in the Irregularities decision-making e.g., the notice for a Companies Act Meeting has not been sent to those entitled to receive it.
-This is now dealt with under two provisions and the repeated clauses have been deleted.
+123 Proceedings of the Board The minimum number of board meetings has been deleted as there is no requirement to specify this in a charity's governing document. of Trustees 142 There were saving provisions across the Articles which preserve the validity of a decision despite a technical defect.
+This Irregularities is now dealt with under a single Article and the repeated clauses have been deleted.